-This post has pretty much become obsolete with the launch of our Beginner’s Running Groups but there are some good bits to read if you’re thinking about getting back into running.
+With the launch of our supportive Beginner’s Running Groups this post isn’t as relevant but there are some good bits to read if you’re thinking about getting back into running.

 Can you walk for 30-minutes at a conversational pace without pain?